 When the play starts, Erik Alving is recently dead.
 His wife, Helene Alving is in a state of shock.
 Even though Erik is dead, he is present at the stage through Helene’s memories.
 Throughout the play, Helene also sees a young version of herself, their son Osvald as a child and the late Johanne.
 Memories that Helene would prefer not to remember, become clearer and require her to take a hard look at her own behaviour and mindset throughout her life.

 For pragmatic reasons, she goes back to Erik.
 Helene continues their marriage, strongly affected by an invincible and lifelong heartbroken grief over Gabriel.
 But Erik is rich and popular, has a position in society and a future bringing the opportunities she wants.
 Erik eventually makes Helene a member of the boards of several companies owned by him and his companions.
-It is implied that the position and prestige accompany the marriage.
+It is implied that the position and prestige accompanies the marriage.
 The high standard of living she has become accustomed to will disappear if they divorce – a standard of living she is ready to give up immediately if only Gabriel wanted to have her.

 As a board member in these various companies, Helene has discovered that Erik has done something illegal; a Secret that gives her the upper hand.
 If he wants to divorce her, she will reveal this Secret and he will end up in prison.
 But if she reveals The Secret, she will lose everything too.
 They use this Secret as a mutual threat.
-Bitter and disappointed, she, therefore, spends her life keeping the facade in order.
+Bitter and disappointed, she therefore spends her life keeping the facade in order.
 The son Osvald becomes the whole contents of her life.

 When they are young, Erik actually loves his wife.
-At the beginning of their marriage, he hopes that he eventually will be able to win her love.
+In the beginning of their marriage, he hopes that he eventually will be able to win her love.
 At the same time, he is not willing to waste his life, so he seeks love and excitement outside the marriage.
 Helene is most concerned with the facade and what people will say.
 She has a sharp tongue and is acting prudish and rejecting.
-Erik, therefore, is chronically unfaithful, in time even quite openly.
+Erik therefore is chronically unfaithful, in time even quite openly.
 He doubts, possibly rightly, that Osvald is his child.
 Through time, their marriage transforms into a mutual hateful relationship in which they get satisfaction by hurting each other.
 They use their son as a weapon against each other.
 Secrets, lies, threats and hurts make the both of them become cruel humans and harmful parents.

 Johanne worked as a housekeeper at the young couple Alving’s house, until Erik got her pregnant.
-Jakob Engstrand and Johanne were richly rewarded by the couple Alving to marry and let everyone believe that Regine was Engstrand’s daughter.
+Jakob Engstrand, a business partner of Erik, and Johanne were richly rewarded by the couple Alving to marry and let everyone believe that Regine was Engstrand’s daughter.
 Engstrand treated Johanne and Regine very badly.
 He sold Johanne as a prostitute to finance his own drug problem.
 When Johanne died, Helene and Erik took over the care of Regine, who was then about 11-12 years old.
 Now that she is an adult, she has her own apartment in the house, and she helps Helene around the house as a return favour for a place to live.
 Now Engstrand asks Regine to come and live and work at a hotel he intends to buy.
 Regine certainly will not join him.

 Erik and Helene’s son, Osvald, returns home to attend his father’s funeral.
 He left the childhood home at the tender age of 16 to escape his parents.
 He is presently living and working in Paris as an artist, only visiting the childhood home when he absolutely must.
 Osvald and Regine resume the fling they have had going on since the last time Osvald was visiting.
 Regine has larger plans for her life than to stay with Helene.
 Without hesitation, she uses her body to get Osvald to promise to take her to Paris once his father is buried.
 She wants to live what she imagines is his life: a festive, artistic, bohemian, delightful chaos.
 She also wants to become an artist and has vague plans to write a book or maybe paint.

 Gabriel has come to bury his old friend.
 Helene and Gabriel clean the air regarding their agonising secret from the past.
 He still insists that nothing happened between them.
 She claims that the reason he rejected her was that Gabriel didn’t love her, but Erik, which he shamefully admits.
 Because Gabriel glorifies Erik, she decides to tell him the truth about how awful the marriage with Erik was.
 She reveals to Gabriel that Erik is Regine’s real father, not Engstrand.
-Afterwards, he bumps into Engstrand, who’s been standing outside eavesdropping.
-Engstrand uses pompous and weird sayings that he invented himself which he thinks sounds profound and wise.
+Afterwards he bumps into Engstrand, who’s been standing outside eavesdropping.
+Engstrand uses pompous and weird sayings that he invented himself which he thinks makes him sound profound and wise.
 He has, in a for us unknown way, gotten hold of information about the Secrets that the other characters want to keep hidden.
 We do not know what he knows, we only see the stress he’s causing the others.
 He behaves in a cryptical, threatening and uncomfortable way towards Gabriel.
 Maybe Engstrand knows that Gabriel may be Osvald’s biological father?
 They exchange a few words, and Gabriel finally really understands that Engstrand is a horrible man.

 Gabriel leaves, but Engstrand stays behind, very pleased with himself.
 Johanne as a ghost comes to confront her former husband.
 She accuses him of killing her, but he cannot hear her.
-Her case will never be solved because nobody can hear her.
+Her case will never be solved, because nobody can hear her.

 Now that Erik is dead and she cannot escape the memories from her life, Helene begins to realise that she’s been far too close and intimate with her son, both mentally and physically.
 She now understands how injured he has become from the parent’s contorted relationship, but more gravely, from her own abuse.
 Finally, after Erik is dead, she realises her own enormous guilt, but also that Erik really was the one she loved.
 Their relationship could have been good, if only she had allowed it.

-Disappointed, scared and angry, Osvald tells his mother more about his illness and that the next attack will likely leave him in the state of an infant.
-He refuses to live like that and has made sure he has a way to escape if another attack comes: with an overdose of morphine pills.
+Disappointed, scared and angry, Osvald tells his mother about his illness and that the next attack will likely leave him in the state of an infant.
+He refuses to live like that, and has made sure he has a way to escape if another attack comes: with an overdose of Fentanyl.
 Osvald tries to persuade his mother to help him commit suicide if another attack comes.
 Helene cannot cope with the idea of living the rest of her life completely alone, everyone dead or gone.
 Furthermore, her entire life revolves around Osvald.
 Helene and Osvald make a suicide pact.
 They are both used to her meddling in all sides of his life, so he isn’t even allowed his own death.
 Her grip on his life is everywhere, even there.
 When the next attack comes, she first helps him take the pills, then she takes the rest of the pills herself and follows him into death.